Ivanska

 Ivanska is a village and a municipality in Bjelovar-Bilogora County, Croatia.
-There are 2,911 inhabitants, of which 92% are Croats.
-The village of Ivanska itself has a population of 722.
+There were 2,911 inhabitants in 2011, of which 92% Croats.
+The village of Ivanska itself had a population of 722.

 History

 In the late 19th and early 20th century, Ivanska was part of the Bjelovar-Križevci County of the Kingdom of Croatia-Slavonia.

+Demographics

+In 2021, the municipality had 2,256 residents in the following 13 settlements: